-Shravan month (late July to third week of August) of Hindu calendar is very important for Hindus, especially for the devotees of Lord Shiva.
+Shravan month (late July to the third week of August) of Hindu calendar is very important for Hindus, especially for the devotees of Lord Shiva.
 People worship and offer milk to the Lord with devotion and pray for the fulfillment of their wishes.
-Also, the legends believe that Samundra Manthan (churning of the ocean) took place in Shravan; which makes it of even more significance.
+Also, the legends believe that Samudra Manthan (churning of the ocean) took place in Shravan, making it even more significant.

-In Kulu, Shravan or Shaun month is known for the Kahika festivals*.
-Kahika or Kaika is also called ‘penance yajna’, for it is done to cleanse men (and devtas) from their sins or paap.
-This festival is not held annually, but at intervals of 3, 5, 7, 9, 12 years or more–depending on the consultation or desire of devta.
+In Kulu, Shravan or Shaun* is known for the Kahika festivals.
+Kahika or Kaika is also called ‘penance yajna’, for it is done to cleanse men (and deota) from their sins or paap.
+This festival is not held annually, but at intervals of 3, 5, 7, 9, 12 years or more–depending on the consultation or desire of deota.

-*in some places in Bhadon and also in Jeth (Jeyshtha)
+*at some places in Bhadon or even in Jeth (Jeyshtha)

-Kahikas are held in following villages of Kulu:
+Kahikas are held at following villages in Kulu: